jostylr/event-when/eventwhen.md

     * [Monitor](#monitor) One can place a filter and listener to monitor all emits and act appropriately.
 Could be great for debugging.

     Please note that no particular effort at efficiency has been made.
 This is about making it easier to develop the flow of an application.
 If you need something that handles large number of events quickly, this may not be the right library.
 Benchmarking a simple emit can be found in benchmark.js.
-On my MBA mid-2011, it does 5e4 emits in a half a second, 5e5 emits in about 4.5 seconds.

-    The native node emitter seems about 25x faster on runs of a 1000 emits, but it fails with a maximum stack call at about 6000 emits.
-Event-when has no such issue.
+    On my MBA mid-2011, it does 5e4 emits in a half a second, 5e5 emits in about 4.5 seconds while the native emitter does 5e5 in about a tenth of a second.

     ### Using